aaaaaa123456789/bsp/specification.md

 These instructions are used to fetch values from the BSP itself.
 They read a value from patch space and store it in a variable.
 The address indicates where the value is located; halfwords and words are read in little-endian form.

-The `inc` and `dec` respectively increment and decrement the address variable by the size of the value (1, 2 or 4) _after_ reading from that address.
-For these instructions, the address must be a variable; it cannot be an immediate.
+The `inc` and `dec` variants respectively increment and decrement the address variable by the size of the value (1, 2 or 4) _after_ reading from that address.
+For these instructions, the address must be a variable; it cannot be an immediate address.
+(Note that a reference to a label is compiled as an immediate.)